-According to Kinvey, it can take 18 weeks to create an app, while our own estimates put it at 24 weeks.
-Once again this greatly depends on the type of app and your developer, but this range includes the majority of development times for medium-sized apps.
+According to Cleveroad app development cost calculator it takes between 1,000 to 2,000 hours to develop a mid complexity mobile app.
+Once again, this greatly depends on the type of app and your developer, but this range includes the majority of development times for medium-sized apps.

 How can I find an app developer?

 There are a large number of resources online.
 You can start by looking through Business of App’s directory.
 Other app developers directories to check out are TheManifest, GoodFirms, Clutch.